Pathoschild/smapi-mod-dump/source/~Achtuur/MultiplayerExpShare/readme.md

 ## Planned
 * Change config to use the host's options

+## 1.1.3 (unreleased)

+* Fixes
+  * fix bug where exp is "shared" with players who are above level 10 due to skill buff food

+## 1.1.2

+* Fixes
+  * Overlay can no longer be toggled in menus

 ## 1.1.1
 * New/Changed
   * Updated to support AchtuureCore 1.0.1, bringing with it better behaving exp share particles